Vice President, Ethics Group

 Senior Research Associate I

 Richard Weinmeyer joined the Ethics Group in September 2013, where he contributes to the work of both CEJA and the AMA Journal of Ethics.
 Rick graduated from the University of Washington with a BA in political science (summa cum laude and Phi Beta Kappa), and received his MPhil in sociology from Cambridge University.
-In 2013, he completed his JD from the University of Minnesota Law School with a concentration in health law and bioethics, and received his MA in bioethics from the University of Minnesota Center for Bioethics.
-While at Minnesota, Rick was a member of the Dean’s List and was awarded the Book Award in Sex Discrimination and the Mondale Hall Engagement Award for service to the Law School community.
+In 2013, he completed his JD from the University of Minnesota Law School with a concentration in health law and bioethics, and he recently received his MA in bioethics from the University of Minnesota Center for Bioethics.
+While at Minnesota, Rick was a member of the Dean’s List, and he was awarded the Book Award in Sex Discrimination and the Mondale Hall Engagement Award for service to the Law School community.
 From 2012-2013, Rick served as the elected editor-in-chief of the law journal Law & Inequality: A Journal of Theory & Practice (Volume 31).

 Prior to entering graduate school, Rick worked for an IT company that developed online assessment tools for human resource departments, and spent considerable time conducting HIV and sexually transmitted infection (STI) outreach for a community-based organization in Seattle, Washington.
 In 2006, he became a project coordinator at the University of Minnesota’s HIV/STI Intervention and Prevention Studies Program, where for four years he oversaw the implementation and data collection activities of HIV/STI prevention grants funded by the National Institutes of Health.